Skip to navigation Skip to content

 In this article

-At this time, there are no symptoms, physical findings or laboratory tests that can, by themselves, determine if you have MS. Several strategies are used to determine if you meet the long-established criteria for a diagnosis of MS, and to rule out other possible causes of whatever symptoms you are experiencing.
-These strategies include a careful medical history, a neurologic exam and various tests including magnetic resonance imaging (MRI), spinal fluid analysis, and blood tests to rule out other conditions.
+At this time, there are no symptoms, physical findings or laboratory tests that can, by themselves, determine if you have MS. Healthcare providers will use several strategies to determine if you meet the long-established criteria for an MS diagnosis and to rule out other possible causes of whatever symptoms you are experiencing.
+These strategies include a careful medical history, a neurologic exam and various tests including magnetic resonance imaging (MRI)cerebrospinal fluid analysis and blood tests to rule out other conditions.

 Timely and accurate diagnosis

 • You are living with frightening and uncomfortable symptoms and need to know the reason for your discomfort.
-Getting the diagnosis allows you to begin the adjustment process and relieves worries about other diseases such as cancer.
+Getting the diagnosis allows you to begin the adjustment process and relieves worries about other diseases.

 • Since we now know that permanent neurologic damage can occur even in the earliest stages of MS, it is important to confirm the diagnosis so that you can start the appropriate treatment(s) as early in the disease process as possible.